sacred-serpent/nootkit/README.md

 ### Hiding The Module Itself

-`nootkit`'s self hiding feature is quite basic at the moment - it only hides from `/proc/modules`, making it invisible to `lsmod`.
-It is still however visible under `/sys/module`.
+`nootkit`'s self hiding feature has two aspects:

+- Hiding from `/proc/modules` and therefore `lsmod`.

+- Removing the `/sys/module` directory associated with the module.

-To allow removing the module, a hook is installed for the syscall `delete_module`, such that running `rmmod nootkit` *once* disables the hiding of the module, and running it again removes the module regularly.
+To allow removing the module, a hook is installed for the syscall `delete_module`, such that running `rmmod -f nootkit` *once* disables the hiding of the module from both locations, and running it again removes the module regularly.
 See the reason for this implementation in [src/arch/x86_64/hide/module_sys.c](src/arch/x86_64/hide/module_sys.c).

+The `-f` flag is necessary, since without it `rmmod` checks the directory `/sys/module` for details about the requested module to remove, and `nootkit`'s hiding from it prevent's `rmmod` from following up with a `delete_module` syscall.